 - who has been in local authority care for 1 day or more recorded as both eligible for FSM in the last 6 years and as being looked after (or as having left local authority care)

-The three year plan for pupil premium is reviewed in September of each year to measure the progress towards our intended outcomes and ensure that we are meeting needs appropriately.
+The three-year plan for pupil premium is reviewed in December of each year to measure the progress towards our intended outcomes and ensure that we are meeting needs appropriately.